devflowinc/ruby-sdk/docs/ChunkApi.md

 Get Recommended Chunks

-Get Recommended Chunks  Get recommendations of chunks similar to the chunks in the request.
-Think about this as a feature similar to the \"add to playlist\" recommendation feature on Spotify.
-This request pairs especially well with our groups endpoint.
+Get Recommended Chunks  Get recommendations of chunks similar to the positive samples in the request and dissimilar to the negative.
+You must provide at least one of either positive_chunk_ids or positive_tracking_ids.

 ### Examples